 - Establish and maintain effective working relationships with those contacted in the performance of required duties.

 Based upon responses to the supplemental questionnaire, the applicant's education, training, and experience will be evaluated using a pre-determined formula.
 Scores from this evaluation will determine applicant ranking and placement on the eligible list.
-Online Examination (50%) The online examination has been tentatively scheduled for the week of 5/3/2021.
+MISCELLANEOUS INFORMATION Length of Probation:

 Prior to the date of hire, applicants must undergo a fingerprint test by the Department of Justice, pass a medical examination (which may include a drug screening and possibly a psychological evaluation), sign a constitutional oath, and submit proof of U.S. citizenship or legal right to remain and work in the U.S. For some positions, applicants may also be required to submit proof of age, undergo a background investigation (which may include a voice stress analysis and/or a polygraph), and/or be bonded.
 Additionally, positions in law enforcement classifications and those supporting law enforcement functions will be required to complete a conviction history questionnaire prior to or during the interview process.
 Applicants for positions with access to Medi-Cal billing software or who are licensed providers must clear the Federal Exclusion List, credentialing, and social security verification.
 Failure to clear these requirements may result in an employment offer being withdrawn.
 SUBSTITUTE LISTS